-Additional segments of the northern fortress wall were found in Boyd Seevers' square west of the gate, where it is 12'6'-12'10' wide, and in Brian Peterson's square east of the gate.
+Additional segments of the northern fortress wall were found in Boyd Seevers's square west of the gate, where it is 12'6"-12'10" wide, and in Brian Peterson's square east of the gate.

 Iron Age I (Time of the Judges, ca. 1200-1000 BC)

-We are finding that the town of the first century was quite substantial.
-It was protected by a city wall, including a tower on the north side which is being excavated by Mark Hassler, The tower is one of the largest, if not the largest, found in Israel.
+We are finding that this town of the first century was quite substantial.
+It was protected by a city wall, including a tower on the north side, which is being excavated by Mark Hassler.
+The tower is one of the largest, if not the largest, found in Israel.
 It measures 52' x 98' and was three to four stories high.
 The homes in the town included underground installations, such as a plastered cistern excavated by Abigail Leavitt in Square Q22.
-Numerous small finds were made, including 82 coins, a bronze plow tip (?) and a small basalt table.
+Numerous small finds were made, including 82 coins, a bronze plow tip (?), and a small basalt table.
 One unique find was a drain pipe found by Suzanne Lattimer in Square P24, indicating that the people of KeM were just as modern as the city folk in Jerusalem.

 Byzantine Church, Mid Fourth-Sixth Century AD

 Based on previous evidence, we believe that a single-apse church was built on the site in the mid-fourth century AD and destroyed by earthquake in AD 383.
-The church was then rebuilt as a tri-apsidal church.
-Sealed deposits below previously-excavated flagstone floors were examined by Steve Rudd.
-A total of 26 coins were recovered which will provide valuable evidence for dating the first single-apse phase.
+The church was then rebuilt as a triapsidal church.
+Sealed deposits below previously excavated flagstone floors were examined by Steve Rudd.
+A total of 26 coins were recovered, providing valuable evidence for dating the first single-apse phase.
 Many other small finds were made, including a fragment of a chancel screen seen below.